IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ## Hardware/Software Implications

-   Some nodes may not have built-in capabilities to enforce group-based match policies.
+   Some devices may not have built-in capabilities to enforce group-based match policies.
    Hardware or software upgrades may be required to support such feature by involved PEPs.

 ## Mapping Consistency